philipbkemp/docker-php-env/README.md

 ## MySQL
 Version 8.0

 Login with username `root` and no password.
-[Issue #4](https://github.com/philipbkemp/docker-php-env/issues/4) will look at how a password can be used if needed.

 ## PHP
 Version 7.4